simonmichael/hledger_site/src/gain-calculation.md

 We now see a profit of $8:

 ```
+$ hledger bal --gain

                   $8  assets:stocks:ABC:20210119
 --------------------
                   $8
 ```

-We can also track the gain over time with `hledger bal --gain -W`:
+We can also track the gain over time:

 ```
+$ hledger bal --gain -W

 Incremental gain in 2021-01-04..2021-02-07, valued at period ends:

                             || 2021-01-04W01  2021-01-11W02  2021-01-18W03  2021-01-25W04  2021-02-01W05